Azamat-Shogen/django_ufc_rankings/README.md

 # UFC Rankings Api

 About:
-UFC rankins api server using django and postgres on the backend and React on the frontend The app uses BeautifulSoup to extract the data from the official ufc website and loads the data initially into the tables.
+UFC rankings api server using django and postgres on the backend and React on the frontend The app uses BeautifulSoup to extract the data from the official ufc website and loads the data initially into the tables.

 ufc_rankings_client 👉 ...